Chris-pter/PostGIS-Plantation-GeoDB/README.md

    Everyone could edit any dataset, which  increased the risk of accidental data loss or overwrite.

-To modernize this workflow, this project introduces a **Postgres/PostGIS Extension enabled enterprise geodatabase** - a centralized, scalable, and version-controlled system that ensures:
+To modernize this workflow, this project introduces a **Postgres/PostGIS extension enabled enterprise geodatabase** - a centralized, scalable, and version-controlled system that ensures:

 * One **authoritative data source** for all 12 estates.
 * Standardized attribute schema and SRID across all layers.